Wi-Fi IoT Module for Monitoring Application

 Future implimentations of this growlight might utilize a BLE controller to trigger the growlight relay.
 In application, this relay will find itself near an outlet and likely far away from the CMP4010 running the monitoring application.
 The implimentation of this could be as simple as sending the growlight tag over Bluetooth to one of our BLE modules, like the CMP53x.

-“Water-me” LED
+“Water-me” LED Indicator Setup

 This LED is connected straight to a GPIO output of the CMP40x0.
 This line is held low until it is time to luminate the “water-me” LED.
 The other side of the LED is connected to a resistor going to ground.
-This GPIO output value tracks to PB_2.
-This value is driven by the data tag structure for this sensor called WATER_ME_LED.
-This will be driven by the soil moisture tag alarm when the value read from the sensor meets a certain user defined threshold for requiring a water.
+This GPIO output value tracks to PB_2

-The Application Software
+Overview of Application Software Components

 The following sections define the abstract pieces to this application.
 They all work together to create a balanced application.
 The Network thread manages the module connections, the IO subsystem manages the hardware, and the data tags drive the gathering and sending of the data collected.